Techtonica/curriculum/databases/relational-databases.md

 ### Independent Practice

-**IMP: While working on the following activities you can refer back to the prerequisites at any point of time for better understanding**
+**(IMP: While working on the following activities you can refer back to the prerequisites at any point of time for better understanding.)**

 **Activity #1**